 Publications: Diss.
 Les grammariens prākrits.
 7+229 p.
 P. 1938, English transl. by Pr.
 Jhā 1972.

-— with L. Renou & N. Stchoupak, Dictionnaire sanskrit-française.
+— With L. Renou & N. Stchoupak, Dictionnaire sanskrit-française.
 4+897 p.
 P. 1938.

-— ed.: Le Prākṛtānuśāsana de Puruṣottama.
+— Edited: Le Prākṛtānuśāsana de Puruṣottama.
 27+141 p.
 Cahiers de la Société Asiat.
 6. P. 1938; La première śākhā du Prākṛtakalpataru de Rāmaśarman.
 93 p.
 B.E.H.E.
 273. P. 1939.